-CO_2 emissions from the use of lubricants in mopeds and motorcycles are included under source category 1A3biv.
+$CO_2$ emissions from the use of lubricants in mopeds and motorcycles are included under source category 1A3biv.
 There are no data available on the number of two-stroke passenger cars in the Netherlands, but it is expected to be very small.
-Therefore, only the amount of lubricants used in two-stroke motorcycles and mopeds was estimated.
+Also, we assume that four-stroke vehicles do not use lubricants.
+Therefore, only the amount of lubricants used in twostroke motorcycles and mopeds was estimated.
 The use of lubricants was estimated assuming that 1 kg of lubricants is used per 50 kg of gasoline (based on expert judgement by TNO).
-The resulting emissions are calculated with an oxidation factor of 100% and using default CO_2 emission factors.
+The resulting emissions are calculated with an oxidation factor of 100% and using default $CO_2$ emission factors.